-High school students from Agawam, Belchertown, East Longmeadow, Hampshire Regional, South Hadley, Ware and Westfield work with their transition teams in their districts to determine if the MAICEI Program is right for them.
+High school students from Agawam, Belchertown, East Longmeadow, Hampshire Regional, Ware, and Westfield work with their transition teams in their districts to determine if the MAICEI Program is right for them.
 The MAICEI Program offers a range of academic and person-centered services in coordination with other supports on campus.
 These include:

 Students have full access to courses without prerequisites, as well as student clubs, social activities, technology and athletic facilities.

 If you are interested in the MAICEI Program, please contact your high school transition specialist to discuss your eligibility.
 Once approved by your transition team, you will be encouraged to attend a campus tour led by an MAICEI Program Peer Mentor.
 After completing the HCC Early Admit Application, you'll have the opportunity to meet with staff from the MAICEI Program during a Person-Centered Planning session and intake meeting.
 Family members can also connect and receive support from the program's Parent Consultant.

 Massachusetts Inclusive Concurrent Enrollment Initiative